JaniduXxX/AnonShield/README.md

 1. Download `AnonShield-Setup-1.0.0.exe`
 2. Run the installer
-3. Launch AnonShield and add your server
+3. Launch Anon Shield and add your server
 4. Pick a mode and hit **Start**

 That's it — you're protected.